verbb/workflow/docs/get-started/configuration.md

 ### Configuration options

 General
-- `editorUserGroup` - The User Group ID for editors.
+- `editorUserGroup` - The User Group UID for editors.
 - `reviewerUserGroups` - A collection of user groups for each reviewer.
-- `publisherUserGroup` - The User Group ID for publishers.
+- `publisherUserGroup` - The User Group UID for publishers.
 - `editorNotesRequired` - Whether editors are required to enter a note in their submissions.
 - `publisherNotesRequired` - Whether publishers are required to enter a note in their submissions.
 - `lockDraftSubmissions` - Whether an entry should be locked for editing after it‘s been submitted for review.